1.Participants:

 We expect that EMSEV will organize a session at this meeting.
 The organizing committee agreed to support this.

-There was some discussion on how to make the grant system work better as several who have got grants in the
+This will be a good meeting opportunity to include people who are not ordinarily able to attend these meetings.
+There was some discussion on how to make the grant system work better as several who have got grants in the past were still not able to get to the meeting.

 6.4 AGU Fall Meeting, 2009